breatheco-de/content/src/content/lesson/what-is-dom-define-dom.md

 ---
-title: "The DOM"
+title: "What is DOM: Learn here everything about the Document Object Model"
-subtitle: "The only way to interact with your code is throughout The DOM.
+subtitle: "Do you already know what is DOM?
 It is a hierarchy stored in memory that contains all of your website elements in real-time.
 DOM Manipulation is the most popular activity for any front-end developer.
 The DOM brings your applications to life!"
 cover: "https://ucarecdn.com/db660bb9-1ac6-4730-a9c8-4544d6b801b0/"
 textColor: "white"
 date: "2018-05-15"